Last updated: 24/09/2024, 12:09 PM

 Safety warnings

-People with Alzheimer's and dementia are particularly at risk from fire-related incidents.
+People living with dementia are particularly at risk from fire-related incidents.
 Common hazards include leaving cooking unattended, forgetting about lit candles, or dropping cigarettes without extinguishing them properly.
 These risks can arise from memory lapses, reduced ability to focus on tasks, or difficulties with physical coordination, all of which can make everyday activities more hazardous.

 "It’s not just about preventing fires, but also about building relationships and fostering a sense of trust and community.